Fees and Financial Regulations

 Monthly Payment Plan

 The University accepts employer vouchers or purchase orders that are not contingent upon receipt of grades.
 Under all circumstances, the charges for tuition and fees remain the responsibility of the student.
 Authorization from a sponsor to be billed for a student’s charges must be received in the Student Accounts Office by the end of the third week of the fall or spring semester.
 A late authorization fee may be incurred for responses received after these times.
 Bills are mailed to sponsors in October for the fall semester and in February for the spring semester.
 Should a sponsor fail to remit payment to the University, the University will contact the student for payment.
 Students whose employers or sponsors reimburse them for tuition and fees after receipt of grades must pay in full before the first day of the semester or at the time of registration to avoid interest, late fees, and/or cancellation of registration.
-Students whose tuition and fees are paid in full or in part by employee benefits or teacher tuition remission must pay any remaining balance by the stated due date to avoid interest, late fees, and/or cancellation of registration.
+Students whose tuition and fees are paid in full or in part by a third party must pay any remaining balance by the stated due date to avoid interest, late fees, and/or cancellation of registration.

 Past Due Accounts